learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/functors-applicative-functors-and-monoids.md

 ### On newtype laziness

 We mentioned that *newtype* is usually faster than *data*.
-The only thing that can be done with *newtype* is turning an existing type into a new type, so internally, Haskell can represent the values of types defined with *newtype* just like the original ones, only it has to keep in mind that the types are now distinct.
+The only thing that can be done with *newtype* is turning an existing type into a new type, so internally, Haskell can represent the values of types defined with *newtype* just like the original ones, only it has to keep in mind that their types are now distinct.
 This fact means that not only is *newtype* faster, it's also lazier.
 Let's take a look at what this means.